righettod/poc-argon2/README.md

 Integration in company projects can use the following approach:
 1. Create a internal shared java utility library that embeed your compiled version of the Argon2 library.
 2. Use this shared java library in the differents project in order to:
  * Prevent to embed a version of the Argon2 library in all your project.
  * Centralize and unify the version of the Argon2 library used (important for upgrade process).

 # Proposed configuration options

 Proposed configuration options for Argon2 are based on the following source of recommendation:
 * https://github.com/P-H-C/phc-winner-argon2/issues/59.
-* Section 9 of the The Argon2 [specifications document](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf).
+* Section 9 of the Argon2 [specifications document](https://github.com/P-H-C/phc-winner-argon2/blob/master/argon2-specs.pdf).

 Configuration is the following: